tanaypatel01032005/Big-Data-Engg/README.md

 **The Solution:**
 **BookFinder** is an automated pipeline that fixes this.
 It acts as a "digital librarian" that:

-1.  **Reads** the messy library data.
+1. **Reads** the messy library data
-2.  **Searches** the web for missing book summaries.
+2. **Searches** external sources for missing book summaries
-3.  **Saves** the enriched data into a structured database.
+3. **Saves** the enriched data into a structured database
-4.  **Serves** the clean data to other apps via a website API.
+4. **Serves** the clean data to other applications via a website API

 ---

 ## 🏗️ Architecture: How It Works

 This project uses an **ETL (Extract, Transform, Load)** pipeline approach.
-We don't just do everything in one messy file; we separate the concerns into three distinct stages.
+We don't do everything in one file; responsibilities are clearly separated into distinct stages.

 ```mermaid
 graph LR